🔭 Metrics Explorer Home Page

 When should you use Metrics Explorer?

-Whether you're analyzing past performance or planning future experiments, Metrics Explorer makes it easy to understand how your different marketing strategies are affecting each other.
+Whether you're analyzing past performance or planning future experiments, Metrics Explorer makes it easy to understand how your different marketing strategies are impacting each other.
 For example: it is well-known in digital marketing that advertising spend will increase Amazon revenue, even if those ads don’t run on Amazon.
 This is because customers will often learn about a product on a different channel (like Facebook) then decide to purchase it on Amazon for faster shipping.

 With Metrics Explorer, you can measure that correlation scientifically and understand exactly how strong the relationship is between your ad spend and Amazon revenue.